Exams and Revision

 - Use your subject textbooks plus any additional printed revision guides and resources given to you by your subject teacher.

 - Use revision resources sent to you via Microsoft Teams.

 - Complete all work sent to you via Microsoft Teams.

 - Use your MathsWatch account for maths revision.

 - Use your Tassomai account for science revision.

 - Complete past exam papers.
 All the Examination Boards publish both syllabuses and past examinations papers.

 - Create a revision timetable (but don’t spend too long making one).
-Download our blank revision timetable and see an example of a completed revision timetable.
+An excellent example can be seen in the Year 11 Information Powerpoint.

 - Use active revision techniques.
 Experiments have shown that in order to commit something to long term memory it needs to be repeated 5 times.
 Using multiple parts of the brain helps make connections in the brain which helps memory.